gastonlucca/Gaston-Portfolio/README.md

 BI & Data Analitics; Data Analytics Portfolio

+## 👋 Hi, I'm Gaston Lucca
+I'm a Business Intelligence and Data Analytics professional with experience in building data pipelines, dashboards, and actionable insights using tools like Tableau, Power BI, and QlikView.

 # [Project 1: DataBase & BI reporting: Project Overview](https://github.com/gastonlucca/Gaston-Portfolio)
 * BI REPORTING STRUCTURE: Create a system of BI reporting which allows a display of data and reporting system, to track the performance of the program.